reactioncommerce/reaction-docs/admin/faq.md

 ### Is there a live demo shop?

 You can check out a live shop and use the admin tool in our [Demo Swag](https://swag.getreaction.io/) shop.
+You can also run the demo locally by cloning the [Reaction Swag Shop](https://github.com/reactioncommerce/reaction-swag-shop) repository.

 ### I already have a hosting solution.
 Can I host a Reaction shop anywhere I want?